 She is a graduate of Cleveland-Marshall College of Law and Taras Shevchenko National University of Kyiv.

-Mr. McGuire is an experienced trusts and estates attorney, helping clients obtain solutions based on their unique situations, concerns and goals.
-Dan has represented clients in the entire wealth spectrum, and is adept at advising clients to address changing circumstances that require planning for the future.
+Mr. McGuire brings a wealth of experience to his role as a trusts and estates attorney, where he specializes in crafting tailored solutions for clients based on their individual needs, concerns, and goals.
+Dan has represented clients across the entire wealth spectrum and is adept at advising clients in addressing changing circumstances that require planning for the future.

-Dan is licensed in the states of Ohio and Florida.
-Before joining Mansour Gavin, he was involved on the administrative side of trusts, ensuring the stated goals and intentions of trust grantors were correctly interpreted and executed.
-Dan also served as a mentor to newer trust officers, teaching the practicalities of trust administration, and providing them an accelerated education in the field.
+Dan holds licenses to practice law in Ohio and Florida.
+Prior to joining Mansour Gavin, he played a crucial role in the administrative aspects of trusts, ensuring the goals and intentions outlined by trust grantors were accurately interpreted and executed.
+Dan also served as a mentor to emerging trust officers, imparting practical knowledge, and facilitating their growth in the field of trust administration.

-Dan enjoys spending time with his wife and two sons and extended family and friends.
-In his leisure time, he enjoys reading, and has an unrequited love for golf.
+Outside of practicing law, Dan enjoys spending time with his wife, two sons, extended family, and friends.
+In his leisure time, he enjoys reading and harbors a love for golf, even if it remains unrequited.

 Kathryn Weber focuses her practice on real estate and land use issues.
 She handles both real estate transactions and real estate litigation.
 She has experience representing clients in commercial and residential leasing, acquisitions and sales, landlord-tenant disputes, and development projects.